-Dr. Vanhove is our Chief Medical Officer.
-Consists of 22,834 shares of Common Stock and 194,730 shares of Common Stock issuable pursuant to stock options exercisable. - Dr. Yeh is our Chief Scientific Officer.
-Consists of (a) 219,560 shares of Common Stock subject to restricted stock awards and (b) 79,040 shares of Common Stock issuable pursuant to stock options exercisable. - Mr. Williams is our Chief Financial Officer.
-Consists of 190,245 shares of Common Stock issuable pursuant to stock options exercisable. - Drs.
+Mr. Parker is our President and Chief Executive Officer.
+Consists of 702,594 shares of Common Stock issuable pursuant to stock options exercisable within 60 days of September 13, (31) - (32)2021 - (33)Dr. Vanhove is our Chief Medical Officer.
+Consists of 22,834 shares of Common Stock and 158,083 shares of Common Stock issuable pursuant to stock options exercisable within 60 days of September 13, 2021. - Dr. Yeh is our Chief Scientific Officer.
+Consists of (a) 219,560 shares of Common Stock subject to restricted stock awards and (b) 79,040 shares of Common Stock issuable pursuant to (34)stock options exercisable within 60 days of September 13, 2021 - Mr. Williams is our Chief Financial Officer.
+Consists of 175,648 shares of Common Stock issuable pursuant to stock options exercisable within 60 days of September 13, 2021.

+Drs.
 Berkenblit, Kutzkey, Lin, Woodhouse, Haak-Frendscho and Rothenberg and Mr. Chai are members of our board of directors.
-With respect to Drs.
-Berkenblit, Lin, Woodhouse, Haak-Frendscho and Mr. Chai, consists of 35,129 shares of Common Stock subject to restricted stock awards. - Consonance Life Sciences is governed by a board of managers consisting of Mitchell J. Blutt, Benny Soffer and Kevin Livingston.
-As such, Mitchell J. Blutt, Benny Soffer and Kevin (36)Livingston may be deemed to have voting and dispositive power over the securities held by the selling securityholder and may be deemed to have shared beneficial ownership of the shares held by the selling security holders.
+Consists of 35,129 shares of Common Stock subject (35) (36) - to restricted stock awards

+Consonance Life Sciences is governed by a board of managers consisting of Mitchell J. Blutt, Benny Soffer and Kevin Livingston.
+As such, Mitchell J. Blutt, Benny Soffer and Kevin Livingston may be deemed to have voting and dispositive power over the securities held by the selling securityholder and may be deemed to have shared beneficial ownership of the shares held by the selling security holders.
 Each of Mitchell J. Blutt, Benny Soffer and Kevin Livingston disclaims beneficial ownership of the reported shares other than to the extent of any pecuniary interest he may have therein, directly or indirectly.
-The address for the selling security holder is 1 Palmer Square, Ste 305, Princeton, New Jersey 08540. - (37)Consists of 30,000 shares of Common Stock.
+The address for the selling securityholder is 1 Palmer Square, Ste 305, Princeton, New Jersey 08540.
+Consists of 30,000 shares of Common Stock.